sugimotot/btsdoc-portal/developers/1_installation/wsl.md

 ### Build and Run BitShares-Core in WSL

+If you use Windows 10 OS, you would have an option to install Ubuntu and then, BitShares-Core to Windows 10 OS.

 1. Install WSL
    - Follow this instruction: https://docs.microsoft.com/en-us/windows/wsl/install-win10
 2. Download Ubuntu app from Microsoft Store for Windows 10 ind install it